 Things to Do in Arizona in June

-High Country Time! - Flagstaff area for a variety of great adventures.
-The hottest month of the year in the deserts, means it will usually range from the 70s to low 80s daytime temp in Flag!
-Great time to visit.
+High Country Time!
+Flagstaff area for a variety of adventures.
+This hottest desert month, means it usually ranges from 70s to low 80s daytime temp in Flag!
+Great time To Plan a Visit.

-Flagstaff Hullabaloo – In downtown at Wheeler Park, 211 W. Aspen Ave.
-Celebrate summer at this fun community festival that raises funds for local non-profit organizations.
-It begins with a bike parade on Saturday at 9:30 am.
-They have a large kid-centered section with trampolines, face painting, and lots more!
+- Flagstaff Hullabaloo – In downtown, Wheeler Park, 211 W. Aspen Ave.
+Celebrate summer at this fun community festival, raising funds for local non-profits.
+Starting with a bike parade on Saturday, 9:30 am.
+There’s a large kid-centered section with trampolines, face painting, lots more!
 Continuous live-music on-stage.
 Luscious food booths & satisfying beverages.
-Costume contests, clowns, roving characters & so much more!
-The first weekend in June.
-Check their website at flaghulla.com or call (877)4.FLY.TIX (435.9849).
+Costume contests, clowns, roving characters, so much more!
+First weekend in June.
+Check their website: flaghulla.com or call (877)4.FLY.TIX [877-435-9849].

-Flagstaff Blues and Brews Festival - Takes place the 2nd Saturday in June at the Continental Driving Range, 5000 Old Walnut Canyon.
-As the name indicates, they features blues acts, Grammy award winners, and microbrew stands.
-There's also a children’s area, arts & craft booths, and food vendors.
-Kids 12 & under are FREE - but must be accompanied by an adult.
+- Flagstaff Blues and Brews Festival – 2nd Saturday in June at Continental Driving Range, 5000 Old Walnut Canyon.
+Featuring blues acts, Grammy award winners, and microbrew stands.
+Also a children’s area, arts & craft booths, and food vendors.
+Kids 12 & under FREE, with an adult.
 See flagstaffblues.com or call (928) 606-5601.

-Lake Mary - An enchanting pine-surrounded, narrow, but outstretched lake.
-It's actually made up of two sections, Upper Lake Mary and Lower Lake Mary.
-Reservoirs made from a dam constraining the waters of Walnut Creek, which sources out of Walnut Canyon.
-Named for Mary Riordan, the daughter of a founding Flagstaff Territorial lumberman.
-The upper section is larger and known for good fishing, the lower not as much.
-Large elk populations in the area, as well as deer.
-It's a good birding spot.
-Upper has 2 boat launches, no restriction on motor size.
-Water skiing is popular here.
+- Lake Mary – Enchanting pine-surrounded, narrow, but outstretched lake.
+Has two sections, Upper Lake Mary and Lower Lake Mary.
+Reservoirs made by damming waters of Walnut Creek, out of Walnut Canyon.
+Named for Mary Riordan, daughter of founding Flagstaff Territorial lumberman.
+The larger upper section has good fishing, the lower not so much.
+Large elk populations in the area, and deer.
+A good birding spot.
+Upper has two boat launches, no motor size restriction.
+Popular for water skiing.
 Picnic areas have tables, ramadas, barbeque grills, and toilets.
-The Lake Mary Recreation area has 3 campgrounds and 3 picnic areas.
+Lake Mary Recreation area has three campgrounds and three picnic areas.
 Take Lake Mary Rd., off I-17.
 Read More>

 Things to Do in Arizona in July